quicwg/base-drafts/draft-ietf-quic-recovery.md

 timer MUST be set to the earlier value of the Initial and Handshake packet number spaces.

-An endpoint MUST NOT set its PTO timer for 0-RTT and 1-RTT packets until the handshake is confirmed.
+An endpoint MUST NOT set its PTO timer for the application data packet number space until the handshake is confirmed.
 Doing so prevents the endpoint from retransmitting information in packets when either the peer does not yet have the keys to process them or the endpoint does not yet have the keys to process their acknowledgements.
 For example, this can happen when a client sends 0-RTT packets to the server; it does so without knowing whether the server will be able to decrypt them.
 Similarly, this can happen when a server sends 1-RTT packets